arcadiapage/arcadiapage.github.io/_drafts/how-infps-heal-and-grow-and-experiencing-trauma.md

 It's important not to rush this process.
 It doesn't happen smoothly or all at once, and can take a very long time.
 I think this is part of why INFPs are "late bloomers.”
 It's through finding self-acceptance and internal harmony that we understand what jobs, relationships, and lifestyles we truly want, and that takes time.
 So it's important to enjoy the journey and let the path unfold.

+This isn't a direct quote but a concept I really loved from a book I recently enjoyed entitled [Creative, Not Famous The Small Potato Manisfesto](https://www.etsy.com/listing/1184380714/creative-not-famous-the-small-potato?ga_order=most_relevant&ga_search_type=all&ga_view_type=gallery&ga_search_query=zines&ref=sc_gallery-1-5&cns=1&plkey=2051f3cf05aa703e98bbcbf658e86ef1d924f0cd%3A1184380714):

-Take a break from chasing the whale and bring some focus to what's on the boat instead.
+*Take a break from chasing the whale and bring some focus to what's on the boat instead.*

 Accept where you are now and make the most of it.
 When the time is right, shifting from one role to the other will get easier.
 Even when trying to escape victimhood or martyrdom, be gentle with yourself and take your time.
 Feeling like the Victim is simply a reminder that it's time for you to be taken care of.
 And the Shadow Martyr is reminding you of how your suffering will impact your identity.
 Give both of those parts of yourself the compassion they need, but be ready to leave them behind the moment the time is right.

 It's okay if you notice that you are between phases or more than one of them sounds like you right now.
-There have been times when I've felt like both the Victim and the Innocent or the Victim and Hero.
+There have been times when I've felt like both the Victim and the Innocent.
 Sometimes I'm a Victim in one area of my life, but the Hero in another.

 Once you get an idea of where you are, learn more about that archetype.
 Believe it or not, Pinterest is actually a great place to learn about and visualize archetypes.
 I've created quite a few boards exploring blends of archetypes.
 Check them out: